curateteaching/digitalpedagogy/keywords/play.md

 * Source URL: [http://www.auntiepixelante.com/twine/](http://www.auntiepixelante.com/twine/)
 * Creator: Anna Anthropy (Independent Game Designer)

 Anthropy's book *Rise of the Videogame Zinesters* (2012) launched what has come to be known as the "Twine Revolution" (Ellison 2013), in which indie game designers have used the open source platform [Twine](http://twinery.org/) to create personally expressive and politically powerful hybrids of games and narrative.
 Twine is increasingly being used as a writing platform in literature classrooms, and this introduction to Twine by Anthropy is a great place for students to begin.

+[KDH: WHY IS THIS A GOOD PLACE TO START FOR STUDENTS?
+IS THERE A FACULTY VERSION?
+BE MORE EXPLICIT IN THIS CONNECTION INSTEAD OF ARTICULATING "GREAT"]

 The latest version of Twine (2.x) runs entirely within a web browser, making the game design platform even more accessible to students.

 ### Literature and Gaming
 * Artifact Type: Syllabus